 “Nothing is particularly hard if you divide it into small jobs.” — Henry Ford

 The first automobile assembly line was introduced by Henry Ford on December 1st, 1913.
 Previous to assembly line production, Ford was building one car a day.
-His automobile (Model T) was in big demand, however, the price of his new vehicle was too expensive for the average citizen to afford.
+His automobile, The Ford Model T, was in big demand; however, the price of his new vehicle was too expensive for the average citizen to afford.

 After introducing the assembly line concept, he was capable of producing 5 or 6 cars per day, cut the per car selling price in half, improved the quality and employed fewer employees.

 Time is money.
-Building a traditional house is often frustrating.
-Contractor problems.
-Material supply problems.
-Realtor problems.
-Weather problems.
+Building a traditional house is often frustrating: a homebuyer may have contractor problems, material supply problems, realtor problems, or weather problems.
 A six-month project can turn into a year or longer.
-These common situations amount to thousands of extra cost dollars that are estimated and anticipated in advance and passed along to the homebuyer.
+These common situations cost thousands of extra dollars that are estimated and anticipated in advance and passed along to the homebuyer.